xoxostardust/xoxostardust/README.md

 ### hi! <3

-my name is gabrielle and im a high school senior in california. currently learning/reviewing python, html, css.... currently attending the coding school for AI/ML she/her
+my name is gabrielle and im a college freshman in california. currently learning/reviewing python, html, css.... she/her

 <!--